bee and butterfly sharing some flowers

 Do bees and butterflies cross paths at all?

-This shared food source means that bees and butterflies will both land on pollen-rich flora to gather the resources they need.
+This shared food source means that bees and butterflies will land on pollen-rich flora to gather the necessary resources.

-No, both bees and butterflies are happy to share flowers with various other insects including each other.
+Yes, both bees and butterflies are happy to share flowers with various other insects, including each other.

 This kindness does not extend to a butterfly that tries to enter the bee’s hive or nest.